node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     $ opkg install screen

+#### Environment

+Some modules, for example serialport, require native compilation, usually using node-gyp.
+To make sure this works you MUST install some python build tools.

+    $ opkg install python-compiler python-distutils python-multiprocessing python-misc openssl-misc

 #### Configuring Node-RED

 There are not any specific nodes for the BBB.
 Instead, the `bonescript` module